vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ----------------------------------

 One of the lesser-used subdirectories in the Vim runtime directory structure is `compiler`.
-This is for files that set `'makeprg'` and `'errorformat'` options, so that the right `:make` or `:lmake` command runs for the current buffer, and so that any output or errors that program returns are correctly interpreted according to `'errorformat'` for use in the quickfix and location lists.
-These files are sourced using the `:compiler` command.
+This is for files that set [`'makeprg'`][mp] and [`'errorformat'`][ef] options, so that the right [`:make`][mk] or [`:lmake`][ml] command runs for the current buffer, and so that any output or errors that program returns are correctly interpreted according to `'errorformat'` for use in the quickfix and location lists.
+These files are sourced using the [`:compiler`][cm] command.

 Vim includes some `:compiler` definitions in its included runtime files, and not just for C or C++ compilers; there’s `$VIMRUNTIME/compiler/tidy.vim` for HTML checking, and `$VIMRUNTIME/compiler/perl.vim` for Perl syntax checking, to name a couple.
-This is because there’s no particular need for the program named by `'makeprg'` to have anything to do with the `make` program, or a compiler for a compiled language; it can just as easily be a **syntax checker** to identify erroneous constructs, or a **linter**, to point out bad practices that aren’t necessarily errors.
+This is because there’s no particular need for the program named by `'makeprg'` to have anything to do with an actual `make` program, or a compiler for a compiled language; it can just as easily be a **syntax checker** to identify erroneous constructs, or a **linter**, to point out bad practices that aren’t necessarily errors.
 What the `:compiler` command provides the user is an abstraction for configuring these, and switching between them cleanly.

 ### Switching between compilers

 As an example to make the usefulness of this clear, consider how we might like to specify `'makeprg'` for editing shell scripts written for GNU Bash.
-Bash can be an awkward and difficult language, and ideally we’d want a linter as well as a syntax checker to let us know if we right anything potentially erroneous.
+Bash can be an awkward and difficult language, and if we have to write a lot of it, ideally we’d want a linter as well as a syntax checker to let us know if we write anything potentially erroneous.

 Here are two different tools for syntax checking and linting Bash, both candidates for a new `:compiler` definition:

-* `bash -n` will **check** the syntax of a shell script, to establish whether it will run at all.
+* [`bash -n`][ib] will **check** the syntax of a shell script, to establish whether it will run at all.
-* `shellcheck -s bash` will **lint** it, looking for bad practices in a shell script that might misbehave in unexpected ways.
+* [`shellcheck -s bash`][sc] will **lint** it, looking for bad practices in a shell script that might misbehave in unexpected ways.

 Ideally, a Bash programmer would want to be able to run *either*, switching between them as needed, without losing the benefit of the quickfix or location